Smash Mouth: 2012–2019: Magic, live album and reunion with Camp

-2020–present: Harwell's departure and death, Missile Toes and Mercury Comet
+2020–2023: Harwell's departure and death, arrival of Goode and Missile Toes

 On August 8, 2020, the band performed at the 2020 Sturgis Rally and vocalist Harwell said things such as "fuck that COVID shit" during the performance.
 A report from the IZA Institute of Labor Economics later cited the event as being a superspreading event.

 In October 2021, the band performed at The Big Sip beer and wine festival in Bethel, New York.
 Harwell appeared to be intoxicated, threatening audience members and performing what looked like a Nazi salute.
 Following the performance, Harwell announced his retirement due to ongoing health issues.
 Prior to Harwell's last show, the band was already performing with a substitute singer ostensibly filling in while Harwell dealt with his health issues.

-In March 2022, it was announced upon Steve Harwell's departure, that the band has recruited new lead singer Zach Goode (formerly of Ghoulspoon, Divided By Zero and The Secret Seven).
+In March 2022, it was announced upon Steve Harwell's departure, that the band recruited new lead singer Zach Goode (formerly of Ghoulspoon, Divided By Zero and The Secret Seven).
 On March 2, 2022, the band released a cover of Rick Astley's song "Never Gonna Give You Up".
 Smash Mouth released a new single, "4th of July", on July 1, 2022.

-In July 28, 2023, the band released "Underground Sun" as a single.
+On July 28, 2023, the band released "Underground Sun" as a single.
 The music video was created using AI.

 On September 3, 2023, it was announced that Harwell was receiving hospice care and was expected to have only days left to live.
-Harwell died the next day at his home in Boise, Idaho, at the age of 56 from liver failure.
-The band put out an official statement in his tribute “Steve Harwell was a true American Original.
+Harwell died the next day at his home in Boise, Idaho, surrounded by family and friends, at the age of 56 from liver failure.
+The band put out an official statement in his tribute "Steve Harwell was a true American Original.
 A larger than life character who shot up into the sky like a Roman candle.
-Steve will be remembered for his unwavering focus and impassioned determination to reach the heights of pop stardom.”
+Steve will be remembered for his unwavering focus and impassioned determination to reach the heights of pop stardom."

 On November 6, 2023, the band announced their second Christmas album, Missile Toes, which released on November 17.
 The album consists of 10 songs, six of which are covers of classic Christmas songs, and four of which are originals.
 Featured artists Susanna Hoffs and Sophie Grey make appearances.